 - Category C is within locations which are RRMA 4 – 7 and can demonstrate difficulty with recruiting.
 This will reduce your moratorium to 5 years.

 To be eligible, you’ll need to be working at least 7 sessions per week, be eligible to sit Fellowship within 2 years of commencing on the program and identify that you’re intending to become a resident of Australia.
+For further eligibility requirements, you can check our blog here.

 Be aware though, that working on this scheme will make you ineligible for the scaling credits which means you do one or the other.
 If you start the OTD 5 year scheme, prepare to be there for the entire time required!